| Oracle® Database PL/SQL Packages and Types Reference 11g Release 2 (11.2) Part Number E10577-04 |

 Oracle Streams Concepts and Administration for information about creating rules that discard changes that are not supported by Oracle Streams

-Oracle Database Reference and Oracle Database Upgrade Guide for more information about the COMPATIBLE
+Oracle Database Reference and Oracle Database Upgrade Guide for more information about the COMPATIBLE initialization parameter

 This procedure sets the binary tag for all redo entries subsequently generated by the current session.
 Each redo entry generated by DML or DDL statements in the current session will have this tag.
 This procedure affects only the current session.